 Orientation and Professional Development Workshops

 Admitted students are expected to attend the required orientation prior to the start of their first semester.
 The Graduate Business Programs orientation helps students prepare for the academic program and also includes professional development workshops.

-Prerequisite courses offer students without a business undergraduate degree the opportunity to learn the basic elements of business.
+Prerequisite courses offer students, without a recent business undergraduate degree, the opportunity to learn or refresh knowledge in the basic elements of business.
 Depending upon a student's previous academic background, the prerequisite courses may range from zero to 24 units.
-The program requirements are met by taking the eight business prerequisite courses below or by waivers of individual courses based on previous equivalent course work.
+The program requirements are met by taking the eight business prerequisite courses below or by waivers of individual courses based on previous equivalent coursework.

-Students who have earned a bachelor's degree in business administration within the past seven years from an Association to Advance Collegiate Schools of Business (AACSB)-accredited university, with a minimum 3.0 GPA in the last 60 semester units of coursework, automatically meet the program prerequisites.
+Students who have earned a Bachelor of Science degree in business administration within the past seven years from an Association to Advance Collegiate Schools of Business (AACSB)-accredited university, with a minimum 3.0 GPA in the last 60 semester units or 90 quarter units of coursework, are eligible to waive all of the M.B.A. program prerequisite courses.
 An up-to-date listing of AACSB schools around the world can be found on the AACSB International website.
-Students who have taken and completed course work equivalent to any of the prerequisite courses at other institutions within the last five to seven years may be able to waive individual prerequisite courses.
+Students who have taken and completed coursework equivalent to any of the prerequisite courses at other institutions within the last five to seven years may be able to waive individual prerequisite courses.
 Each equivalency is determined by course content, grade received, and the amount of time elapsed since the course was completed.